InvertGames/uFrame.Documentation/pages/element-collections.md

 }

 private void ScreenAdded(SubScreenViewModel screen) {
-    //if screen is of current type, activate it; else deactivate it screen.IsActive = MainMenuRoot.CurrentScreenType == screen.GetType();
+    // If screen is of current type, activate it; else deactivate it. screen.IsActive = MainMenuRoot.CurrentScreenType == screen.GetType();
 }
 ```